-In April 2014, Sensor Mobility entered into agreements for issuance of warrants against services with two of its then stockholders and two third party consultants and issued 475,000 warrants (previously 237,500 warrants) entitling those stockholders to purchase one common share (previously preferred class A share) against each warrant at an exercise price of \$0.46 per warrant to be exercised within one year from the issuance date.
+In April 2014, Sensor Mobility entered into agreements for issuance of warrants against services with four of its then stockholders and issued 475,000 warrants (previously 237,500 warrants) entitling those stockholders to purchase one common share (previously preferred class A share) against each warrant at an exercise price of \$0.46 per warrant to be exercised within one year from the issuance date.
 All of such warrants were cancelled and were reissued by iMedical in its reverse merger with Sensor Mobility.